-These paper hearts are not only very easy to make, but they also require just basic supplies – and the results are stunning!
-You can make them in any colour and any size to suit your wedding colours and theme, and use them as bunting, hang over doors, on the back of bride and groom’s chairs, or wrap around pillars!
+These gorgeous decorative paper hearts are not only very easy to make, but they also require just basic supplies, and the results are stunning.
 Follow this step-by-step guide to make your own gorgeous paper hearts.

 Draw 6 lines, one inch apart, on your paper.
 The longer the strips, the larger your hearts will be, so keep that in mind if you are particular about the size.
 Cut the paper along the lines neatly, creating 6 strips of equal size.